 Swedes usually take about going to “Fjällen“, the mountains along the Swedish-Norwegian border.
 A “fjäll” is a high and barren landscape and would by many be considered a mountain tundra.

 A Short History

-Vemdalen was an established village already in the 1600’s.
-The king Charles XI of Sweden visited Klövsjö and Vemdalen in 1686 and he gave orders to construct a road across the mountain connecting the two localities.
+Vemdalen was an established village already in the 1600s.
+King Charles XI of Sweden visited Klövsjö and Vemdalen in 1686 and he gave orders to construct a road across the mountain connecting the two localities.
 The road’s route was changed a bit in the middle of the 19th century.

-The ski resorts in the area started to develop in the 1940’s at Vemdalsskalet, but it took to the 1960’s for the development to accelerate.
+The ski resorts in the area started to develop in the 1940s at Vemdalsskalet, but it took until the 1960s for the development to accelerate.

 Things to Do and See

 Outdoor activities are the main courses on the menu when visiting Vemdalen.
 During summer one can enjoy hiking, mountain bike, fishing, canoeing and a lot more.
 In the winter, it is mainly alpine skiing as well as cross-country skiing that get people to flock to the area.
 Here we mention a few activities, but we can only recommend you to enjoy the nature.